MaxHlystov/polling-app-kotlin/README.md

 Split application on two parts: backend and frontend.

 ### Homework #3
-Use WebFlux.
+- Use WebFlux.

 ### Homework #4
-Add form-based authentication.
+- Add form-based authentication.
-Made UserServices by yourself.
+- Made UserServices by yourself.

+### Homework #5
+- Add URL or domain items authorization.
+- Set authorization in the app.